abhishekpathak31/EVM-Machine/README.md

 2. Proteus Hardware Simulation Software

-FUTURE SCOPE OF WORK
+FUTURE SCOPE OF WORK:-

-•	A timer could be included, which could automatically end the voting after specified duration of time.
+1. A timer could be included, which could automatically end the voting after specified duration of time.
-•	Biometric Verification of voters, so that automatically insured that one person is voting only once.
+2. Biometric Verification of voters, so that automatically insured that one person is voting only once.
-•	It can be made more interactive by adding sound effect (speech) to it.
+3. It can be made more interactive by adding sound effect (speech) to it.